StoneSwine/IMT4124-cryptology_project/README.txt

 ## Implementation:
 The function 'task1' reads plaintext from the file specified in the global variable 'INFILE' and returns the ciphertext as an array of bits.
+Where the key (initial state) specified in the global variables 'Z{1,2,3}S'.
 The class 'lfsr' is the implementation of a left shift feedback register (LFSR) and is initialized with an array 'l' that represents the polynomial connections.
 It is assumed that '1' is always a part of the polynomail, and thus not a part of the array.
 Considering the primitive polynomail 'x⁴+x+1' the corresponding initializing array would be '[4,1]'.
 A lfsr instance is responsible for its own output bits (period),